dclfbk/alpinehutsustainability/docs/state_of_the_art.md

 ---
 ## TOPIC: related research (sustainable toursim in alpine/natural areas)

+📝 Stubelj Ars, M., & Bohanec, M. (2010).
+Towards the ecotourism: A decision support model for the assessment of sustainability of mountain huts in the Alps.
+Journal of Environmental Management, 91(12), 2554–2564. https://doi.org/10.1016/j.jenvman.2010.07.006

+💡 Proposes a Decision Support Model for assessing the sustainability and ecotourism state of mountain huts in the Slovenian Alps.
+Decision Support Systems (DSSs) are interactive computer-based systems intended to help decision makers utilize data and models to identify and solve problems and make decisions.
+This paper proposes a **qualitative multi-attribute model** that characterizes the sustainability of a hut on various aspects (energy, accessibility, etc.) by using hierarchically structured attributes.
+DSS is implemented on the Dexi software for 4 chosen mountain huts.

+🆒 The attributes used seem like a complete and feasible way to assess the level of sustainability.
+Their approach is purely qualitative, perhaps inspiration can be taken for a defining a quantitative indicator.

+---
+📝 Mila Gandino.
+(2014).
+Il contributo dell’analisi multicriteri spaziale nella gestione sostenibile della rete di rifugi del CAI: il caso della provincia di Sondrio.
+Politecnico di Milano.

+💡 Master thesis developed a Multicriteria Spatial Decision Support System (MC-SDSS) for the Sondrio province, in order to find out the best criteria to allocate the funds.
+Considered both aspects related to the territory, evaluating the different areas on a cultural, touristic and environmental basis, and aspects related to every specific structure, regarding for example the conservation and the different environmental systems used.

+🆒  From page 120 (Section 7.4.1) territorial analysis via creating several maps to assess different criterias for the territory’s potential, from touristic/accessibility and landscape value point of view.

+---
+\[related to Gandino (2014)\]

+📝 Oppio, A., & Bottero, M. (2018).
+A strategic management based on multicriteria decision analysis: An application for the Alpine regions.
+International Journal of Multicriteria Decision Making, 7(3–4), 236–262. https://doi.org/10.1504/IJMCDM.2018.094384

+💡 Spatial mcdm approach for mountain huts, in this case to define how to allocate economic resources for renovations.
+Spatial analysis for territory touristic potential + mcdm analysis with PROMETHEE for hut’s evaluation.

+🆒 Useful for: criteria identification, preference functions setting.

+---
+📝 Duglio, Stefano, e Riccardo Beltramo. «Quality Assessment in the Italian Mountain Huts».
+European Journal of Tourism Research 8 (1 ottobre 2014): 115–42. https://doi.org/10.54055/ejtr.v8i.154.

+💡 Qualitative analysis (interviews) of the quality of service perceived by guests in mountain huts in Piedmont, Italy.

+🆒 Mentions environmental variables such as supply material transportation, water management, energy production.
+Also accessibility to the hut.

+---
+📝 Beltramo, R., & Duglio, S. (2012).
+I rifugi alpini del Verbano-Cusio-Ossola verso un turismo sostenibile.
+Una lettura sistemica della ricettività in alta quota.
+ITA.
+Retrieved from https://iris.unito.it/handle/2318/117970

+📝 Beltramo, R., & Duglio, S. (2016).
+A Methodology for the evaluation of mountain huts in the context of sustainable tourism.
+A Study on 40 facilities in Piedmont Region.

+💡 Book and methodology paper from the VETTA project carried out at University of Turin aimed at providing a characterization and monitoring system of 40 mountain huts in Piedmont to encourage sustainable developement.

+🆒 Characterization of the huts with a check-list of 5 categories (including accessibility, water, energy and waste management).
+Data was collected with questionnaires and visits to the huts, to assess also structural information about the building and visual impact on the landscape.
+Similar approach/objective as my project: it provides a detailed characterization of each hut, but also can be considered all together for a general assessment.

+---
 📝 Paunović, I., & Jovanović, V. (2017).
 Implementation of Sustainable Tourism in the German Alps: A Case Study.
 Sustainability, 9(2), 226. https://doi.org/10.3390/su9020226

 💡 Investigates opinions about sustainable tourism developement and monitoring with interviews with individuals working in this field.